About New Prairie Press

 Services offered by NPP

 NPP offers a reliable full-spectrum publishing platform for journals, conference events, and monographs.
 NPP is powered by Digital Commons at bepress.
 DC manages any or all parts of publication, from submission to final publication and archiving.
-Editors have the ability to define reviewer, copy editor, and other roles, as well as manage revision processes.
+Editors and site administrators have the ability to define reviewer, copy editor, and other roles, as well as manage revision processes.
 NPP and DC staff are available for consultation regarding layout and design as well as troubleshooting.

 Policies and Best Practices